UnMetal Accessibility Report

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.

-UnMetal has 9 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 8 accessibility features for Controls in UnMetal which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.